-Gathering highlights, discoveries and tools at leading edge of DNA editing
+Gathering highlights, discoveries, and tools at the leading edge of DNA editing

 Synthetic biology uses basic research about DNA and proteins to design and build “living nanotech” that controls cell behavior.
 The payoff, scientists hope, will be novel biomaterials for rebuilding damaged tissue, molecular and cellular therapies, and localized drug delivery systems for tough cancers.

 An annual synthetic biology conference is being held in Paradise Valley this week, with Arizona State University faculty organizing and playing significant roles.

 The fifth Synthetic Biology: Engineering, Evolution and Design conference focuses on advances in science, technology, applications and related investments in the field of synthetic biology.
 This year’s theme is “synthetic biology at the leading edge of massive DNA synthesis, editing, and decoding.”
 The conference highlights recent discoveries and new tools positioned at the forefront of rapid, massive DNA synthesis and editing.

 The meeting chairs are Karmella Haynes and Samira Kiani, both assistant professors in ASU’s School of Biological and Health Systems Engineering, and Ryan Gill, a professor in the College of Engineering and Applied Science at the University of Colorado, Boulder.